Food - Drink

 By LAUREN ROTHMAN

 The only thing better than making donuts is saving on food waste (and flavor waste!) by making donut holes, using the dough that's left over after you punch those "O's" into your donuts.
-But for those of us who only want only donut holes, there's one piece of kitchen equipment that will let you skip the donuts.
+But for those of us who only want donut holes, there's one piece of kitchen equipment that will let you skip to the good stuff.

 America's Test Kitchen has a recipe for donut holes that involves whipping up a quick bread dough with a texture just like a cake donut, then forming it into balls.
 Then, brush the dough balls with melted butter, roll them in cinnamon sugar, and drop them into mini muffin tins to bake at 400 degrees Fahrenheit.